VolkanSah/PoisonIvory/README.md

 ## What is PoisonIvory?

-PoisonIvory is an elite security operations platform that combines a range of capabilities to conduct deep security audits and provide continuous threat monitoring within an authorized environment.
-It is designed to emulate advanced adversarial techniques for defensive learning.
+PoisonIvory is an elite security operations boilerplate that combines a range of capabilities to conduct deep security audits and provide continuous threat monitoring within an authorized environment.
+It is designed to emulate advanced adversarial techniques for for defensive learning and expansion according to one's own needs.

 * **Infrastructure Auditing** - Comprehensive scanning of domains, onion services, and network assets.
 * **AI-Era Threat Detection** - Real-time detection of LLM prompt injection, AI agent hijacking, quantum harvesting attacks.